On-Page SEO

 What is a Meta Title?

-A meta title is a short phrase that appears as clickable blue text on search engine results pages.
-It describes the content of a webpage using as few words as possible.
+A meta title is a brief line of text that shows up as the clickable blue link on search engine results pages.
+It summarizes the content of a webpage in a short and direct way.

-It is a type of metadata that is unique to a webpage and is represented by an HTML element that serves as the webpage's title.
+This is a kind of metadata specific to each individual page and is represented by an HTML tag that defines the title of the page.

 Meta title example

-FYI: The terms "meta title", "title tag", and "meta title tags" are often used interchangeably to refer to the same thing.
+Note: Terms like "meta title", "title tag", and "meta title tags" are typically used to mean the same thing.

 Why is a meta title important?